Tynietown.com

 I made the pleated draperies from green silk I bought at Liberty's flagship store in London, and painted the Meissen figurines which were cast metal blanks purchased in person at Phoenix Miniatures in Northamptonshire when it was still owned by the original craftsman - what a wonderful visit that was!
 The painting over the mantel is a Tynietoy oil portrait in the style of Copley, while the colorful hunting scene over the Astor piano is a print enhanced with hand-painted details.
 The sheet music on the piano is antique, while the violin resting in the green wing chair is a modern accessory.
 My brother, a skilled model-maker, painted the grazing sheep figurine on the mantel.

 You get a slightly better view of the lovely Hepplewhite mirror over the settee in this photo, which is flanked by tables with Tynietoy lamps.
 The rare mirror was an exciting discovery at an auction, where I noticed it glued to the wall of an awkwardly displayed Keystone Tudor dollhouse along with a wag-on-wall clock.
 I suppose no one else noticed it there, because I bought the dollhouse and contents for a mere $50 later in the day.
 The parlor contains three desirable tables: the Mt.
 Vernon drop-leaf table, a mahogany tripod table in the background, and a small flip-top table in the foreground.
 I'm also pleased to have the two Tynietoy table lamps with hand-painted shades in this room.
-I didn't care for lamps in this dollhouse orignally, but I came to appreciate the artistry in the delicate lampshades.
+I didn't care for lamps in this dollhouse originally, but I came to appreciate the artistry in the delicate lampshades.

 The dining room draperies are also made from Liberty fabric, a fine printed cotton lawn which pleats easily.
 The needlepoint Persian rug was at the bottom of a box lot purchased for only $35 but I had to wait four hours for it to come under the hammer.
 The rolling tea cart was a lucky buy on ebay, and the painted tin box on the side chair is filled with old silverware.